Sowri19/EngineeringChallenge/backend/README.md

 You can customize machine data and health evaluation logic by modifying the `machineData.json` file and the calculation functions in `app.ts`.

+Assessment Solution:

+# Clone the repo

+Clone the repo from the Link: https://github.com/Sowri19/EngineeringChallenge

+# How to run:

+After cloning the repo, run the following commands in the terminal

+1. cd backend
+2. yarn install
+3. yarn start
+4. The server will be running on port 3001

+# Packages used:

+1. express
+2. cors
+3. firebase-admin sdk

 I have used firebase Admin SDK and used to store the scores to the firestore database as a persistant database. add I have added the uid and timestamp to the database to identify the user and the time of the score.

+Post method: The front end will call the api with the uid and the score and the api will store the score to the database.
+Get method: The front end will call the api with the uid and the api will return the scores of the user. delete method: The front end will call the api with the uid and the api will delete the scores of the user.

+After following steps now go the frontend folder and run the commands in the README.md file of the frontend folder.